boutproject/boutproject.github.io/download/index.md

 ---

 BOUT++ is open source under the Lesser General Public License (LGPL), and is available on github.
-Several versions are available, and can be downloaded as a Zip file or using Git.
+Several versions are available, and can be downloaded as a zip/tar file or using Git.

 Most users are advised to use the [latest stable version][latest].
 If you need some recently added feature then you may need to use the [development version][development],